TemidoRocha/ZTM_VueDeveloper/music/README.md

 Stubs are fake or dummy components

-When we are decidingif we should import a library, we should allways think if it is required for the test.
+When we are deciding if we should import a library, we should allways think if it is required for the test.
 If we need the feature we should import, if it can be mocked, it should b mocked.
 It is recommended that each test has an instance of teh component.
 Otherwise it may be difficult to refactor in case, for example, one of the tests makes a modification on the component.

 Attributes function will retrieve the attributes on the root element and not from the children components.

+expect.assertions(num);
+Verifies that a certain number of assertions are called during a test.
+This is often useful when testing asynchronous code, in order to make sure that assertions in a callback actually got called.
+It is also useful to verify if the tests are leaking.